 Different Emptiness In Buddhism Meditation Techniques

-There are a number of different Buddhist meditation techniques that followers and many meditation enthusiasts practice.
+There are a number of different emptiness in Buddhism meditation techniques that followers and many meditation enthusiasts practice.
 Despite their differences, the techniques are all generally based on developing two things- mindfulness and concentration.

-Many Buddhist schools employ different techniques in meditation.
+Many Buddhist schools employ different emptiness in Buddhism meditation techniques.
 Some may focus on such practices as breathing meditation while others on movements.
 The diversity can be so wide-ranging that there is a multitude of variations available.
 Most emptiness in Buddhism techniques can be school-specific.
 Only a few masters aim to combine and categorize the techniques from several Buddhist traditions.

 One of the known emptiness in Buddhism techniques is that being practiced by Western Order meditation master Kamalashila.
 The teacher identifies that there are five basic methods to be used as a traditional set for meditation.
 Each method can be used as an antidote to one of the five primary obstructions to Enlightenment- distraction, hatred, craving, conceit, and ignorance.